What’s in Our Guides

 One Continuous Defensible Audit Trail

-Run together, the three disciplines produce one continuous defensible audit trail.
-The chain runs from the supplier qualification record, through the inspection finding on the floor, to the corrective action verified by a layered audit.
+Run together, these disciplines produce one continuous defensible audit trail.
+The chain runs from the supplier qualification record, through the inspection finding on the floor, to the corrective action verified by a follow-up audit.
 As a result, evidence flows through the same chain of custody no matter which discipline raised the finding.
 In practice, that is the risk framework Certainty Software is built to support.
-These three guides are the practitioner-level reference for each layer.
+These guides are the practitioner-level reference for each layer.

 Browse the Certainty Guides